Sistine Chapel Tickets : How to visit the Sistine Chapel in the Vatican City ?

 If you have booked a Sistine Chapel tour your guide should definitely stop and point the striking mosaic floor beneath your feet – it is hard to draw your eyes away from the frescoes above you but the floor itself is a real work of art too!

-Sistine Chapel location: how to get to there?
+Where is the Sistine Chapel and how to get to there ?

 Rome’s easy to access and use public transport network is a cheap and easy way to get to the Sistine Chapel and the Vatican Museums.
 Here are your options, and it costs just €1.50 for a trip on the metro or 100 minutes on the bus network.